duglin/k8s-conformance/README.md

 Each test MUST have a unique name and SHOULD include some keyword giving a hint as to the general high-level area of Kubernetes that is being tested.
 For example, `Pod001` will focus on testing the management of individual Pods.
-The test names are not means to be very descriptive, rather just provide a basic hit and a unique number.
+The test names are not meant to be very descriptive, rather just provide a basic hit and a unique number.
 The numbering does not need to be sequential and if a test is removed renumbering MUST NOT happen.
 This will ensure that people can talk about a particular test by number without fear of it changing